 Literal manifestations >> The true tabernacle –

-Holy of Holies, but its spiritual position was behind the curtain, suggesting
+location was behind the curtain, suggesting

 understand prayer to be a type of temple worship by a priest that is performed